“The conflict between workers and capital is more intense than ever, and the wealth divide will only get much, much larger in the digital era.”

 September, 2018 · by Adriano Fortarezza

 More than a million visitors per month, 400 000 followers on Facebook and 200 000 on Twitter.
 These figures do not correspond to the last summer hit but to a webcomic on philosophy.
 Existential Comics, created by Corey Mohler (Portland, 1985) in 2013, has managed to make dense and obscure authors closer and accesible to an audience that might have never shown any interest in them.
 As a computer engineer, he has managed to attract people from completely different backgrounds who follow him seduced by the hilarious adventures starring Heidegger, Wittgenstein, Beauvoir or Hegel.
 Great novelists like Dostoyevsky, whose work lies outside philosophy, are given a voice as a part in the history of philosophy (in Dostoyevsky’s case, for instance, as a precursor of Existentialism).

 What originally started in the internet forum Reddit, is already a weekly publication with more than five years running, acknowledged for its educating role and popular among people with little time but keen interest in all these matters.
-A year later after its publication in Spanish, we talk with him before the English edition come out.
+We talk with him a year later after its publication in Spanish.

 Where it started your interest in philosophy?

 I first got interested in philosophy from reading the Existentialist Novels.
 In particular, Camus, Sartre, and Hesse.
 From there I read a book that was a textbook for a philosophy 101 class (although I didn’t take the class) called “Does The Center Hold?”.
 It actually used cartoons to explain the concepts, so who knows, maybe that somehow stuck with me.
 I loved pretty much all of it, having thought about that stuff on my own, but finding the ideas so fully formed in the history of philosophy.